88-degrees/Book-of-Changes/appendix02s1.md

 Paragraph 2.
 As yellow is a 'correct' colour, so is the due mean the correct course.

 Paragraph 3.
-'The declining sun,' say the Khang-hsî editors, 'is an emblem of the obscuration coming over the virtue of the mind.'
+'The declining sun,' say the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, 'is an emblem of the obscuration coming over the virtue of the mind.'

 Paragraph 4.
 'None can bear with him' refers to the second part of the symbolism of the line, which is not given here.